Jamal Amer

 Jamal Amer (جمال عامر; 23 July 1968 – 28 August 2025) was a Yemeni journalist, editor and politician who served as the minister of foreign affairs in the Houthi-backed Supreme Political Council from August 2024 until his death in August 2025.
 Prior to then, he was the editor of the weekly journal Al-Wasat, which he founded in 2004.
 Al-Wasat frequently publishes reports critical of the government from international human rights organizations.

 Background

-Jamal Amer was born in 23 July 1968 in Ibb Governorate.
-He attended Sanaa University, and graduated as a Bachelor in Education in the 1990's.
+Jamal Amer was born on 23 July 1968 in Ibb Governorate.
+He attended Sanaa University, and graduated as a Bachelor in Education in the 1990s.
 Prior to 2004, Amer worked as a journalist for the weekly Al-Wahdawi.
 His reporting resulted in convictions for "harming the public interest", "offending King Fahd of Saudi Arabia", and "damaging relations between Saudi Arabia and Yemen".
 In 2000, he was banned by a court from working as a journalist for having "insulted Saudi Arabia".